Skip to main contentSkip to navigation

 NAS Controller Board Failures

-When the NAS hardware itself fails (CPU, RAM, power supply, internal flash module), the drives are typically unaffected.
-Because consumer NAS devices use software RAID (mdadm), all RAID metadata is stored on the data drives, not on the NAS controller.
-This means the drives can be read by any system running Linux with mdadm, provided the correct assembly parameters are used.
+When NAS hardware fails (CPU, RAM, power supply, internal flash module), the drives are typically unaffected.
+Consumer NAS devices use software RAID (mdadm), so all RAID metadata is stored on the data drives, not on the controller.
+The drives can be read by any Linux system running mdadm, provided the correct assembly parameters are used.

 Recovery from a NAS controller failure involves: